-The Town, in common with other municipalities, receives numerous notices of claim for, including but not limited to, money damages arising from false arrest, property damage and personal injury.
+The Town, in common with other municipalities, receives numerous notices of claims for money damages arising from allegations of false arrest, property damage and personal injury claims and other municipal matters.
 There are numerous negligence and tort claims pending against the Town.
 The Town anticipates that insurance coverage will be sufficient to satisfy any resolution of the pending claims.
 The Town Attorney's office has reviewed the status of pending general liability actions and has determined that the amounts reflected as liabilities of the Risk Retention Fund are sufficient to satisfy any payments arising therefrom.